 Ok, so I’m riding the wave of the whole Marie Kondo trend here, but hear me out.
 When you start to reduce your stuff and declutter your life, there is a tipping point where you begin to really enjoy what you have.
 Yes, there is always initial anxiety when you let go of something, discard it or pay it forward, but the benefit of this comes when you truly enjoy what you do have.

-So, I'm not suggesting that you throw away all of your stuff in the hope that your stress levels will automatically go down and you will live a healthier life.
-No. What I have learned, from my own experience is that we all accumulate things, stuff that weighs us down, things that no longer serve us, and things that do not contribute to our overall wellbeing.
+So, I’m not suggesting that you throw away all of your stuff, hoping that your stress levels will automatically go down and you will live a healthier life.
+No. I have learned from my own experience that we all accumulate things, stuff that weighs us down, things that no longer serve us, and things that do not contribute to our overall well-being.

 I wish you well on your journey of simplifying your life, decluttering your home and creating more joy and love in your life.